 - More

-'I didn't expect to be coming here' - Dan Skelton on his three runners in valuable staying handicap hurdle
+'I’d love him to step into open company' - Dan Skelton on his two runners in valuable staying handicap hurdle

 Emmet Mullins led home a one-two for the Irish in this last year with Slate Lane and for the same owner, Paul Byrne, Backmersackme bids to give connections another success.